SkitahWambui/RFM-BASKET-ANALYSIS-USING-SQL/README.md

 ### Dataset
-The dataset used in this project contains two tables:
+The <a href="https://www.kaggle.com/datasets/saadharoon27/madhav-store-dataset/data">dataset</a> dataset used in this project contains two tables:
 1. **`orders`**: Contains information about customer orders, including `order_id`, `customer_name`, `order_date`, `state`, and `city`.
 2. **`orderdetails`**: Contains details about each order, including `order_id`, `amount`, `profit`, `quantity`, `category`, `subcategory`, and `paymentmode`.